Skip to content

 Section Requirement Applicable Controls Level

-17a-3(a)(6) Memorandum of each order including terms and conditions Control 3.11 (Regulatory Record-keeping), Control 3.1 (Audit Logging) Reg
+17a-3(a)(6) Memorandum of each order including terms and conditions Control 3.11 (Record Keeping), Control 3.1 (Audit Logging) Reg

-17a-3(a)(7) Memorandum of each purchase and sale of a security Control 3.11 (Regulatory Record-keeping) Reg
+17a-3(a)(7) Memorandum of each purchase and sale of a security Control 3.11 (Record Keeping) Reg

-17a-3(a)(17) Records of written communications relating to the business Control 3.4 (Communication Compliance), Control 3.11 (Record-keeping) Reg
+17a-3(a)(17) Records of written communications relating to the business Control 3.4 (Communication Compliance), Control 3.11 (Record Keeping) Reg

-17a-3(a)(25) Records of written supervisory procedures and reviews Control 3.6 (Supervisory Review), Control 3.12 (Audit Evidence) Reg
+17a-3(a)(25) Records of written supervisory procedures and reviews Control 3.6 (Supervision and Oversight), Control 3.12 (Evidence Collection) Reg

 SEC Rule 17a-4 — Records to be Preserved